hackerfriendly/persyn/README.md

 (env) $ pip install persyn[all]
 ```

+Image posting now requires Schuyler Erle's https://github.com/schuyler/autobus/ which must be installed manually (for now).

 Tmux is also highly recommended, and is required for using the bot launcher.

+# Configure a new bot

+Create a new config file, using `config/example.yaml` as a template.

+Every bot should have a unique guid.
+Run `uuidgen` and paste it into your config under id > guid.

+You will need a language model for prompt completion.
+OpenAI is currently the most reliable and best tested.
+Follow one of the URLs in the example to obtain an API key.

+At least one chat module (Slack, Discord, or Mastodon) should be enabled so you can interact with the bot.

+Image generation requires several additional components mentioned in the example config.
+Install docs coming soon.

 # Running a bot